top of page

 Having been drummed into me by years of conservatism, I had outwardly embraced heterosexuality—all other desires now neatly boxed and stored away.
 But then she unexpectedly steps toward me with purpose and poise, her hand gently brushing my hair behind my ear, her fingers gently lingering around my neck.
 Something inside me stirs.
 Her hot breath against my face teases with promise of a desire I had forgotten.
 It doesn’t gently simmer back—it explodes with force and knocks me sideways.

 An instant wave of somatic response as she unknowingly releases the lion from its cage.
 My breathing now heavy and causing my breasts to heave.
 My shoulders tightening and my legs frozen like they had been set in cement.
 It awakens me instantly and I know this is different somehow.
 It’s visceral and authentic, and it’s the real me.
 In that moment I realise that I am now safe enough to own these feelings.
 That I will be accepted among my peers.
 I was free.
-Or so I thought.
-Whilst the moment led to a better understanding of myself, there was still a lingering external suppression at play.
-My true identity still unknowingly waiting to be discovered.

 But it would take yet another decade for that part of me to be revealed.